nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_state.md

 - long -> Load(function.LongFunction&lt;Object&gt;: nameFunc, Object: defaultValue) -> Object
   - *example:* `Load(NumberNameToString(),'testvalue')`
-  - *for the current thread, load an Object value from the named variable, where the variable name is returned by the provided function, or thedefault value if the variable is not yet defined.*
+  - *for the current thread, load an Object value from the named variable, where the variable name is returned by the provided function, or the default value if the variable is not yet defined.*

 - Object -> Load(String: name) -> Object
   - *example:* `Load('foo')`